justinpombrio/panfix/README.md

                         ^
 ```

+For the full example of JSON parsing, see <examples/json.rs>.
+For another
+example, see <examples/calc.rs>.

 ## Specification

-Here I give a specification of panfix grammars and parsing.
+Now that you have the lay of the land, let's switch to focus on the details,
+requirements, and guarantees.

 ### Panfix Grammars

-A panfix grammar consists of a whitespace regex, and a set of _operators_.
+A panfix `Grammar` consists of a whitespace regex, and a set of _operators_.
 Everything is an operator, from numbers to identifiers to binary operators to
 function definitions.
 Each operator has the following properties: